tz-hiring/frontend-engineer/README.md

 - TypeScript
 - Tailwind CSS
 - CSS Modules
-- All assets in the design
+- All assets needed for the design in the `/public` folder
 - [IBM UI icons library](https://www.ibm.com/design/language/iconography/ui-icons/library/)

 Whilst we have done this to help you dive straight into the assessment, we encourage you to use whatever tooling or stack you feel most comfortable with.